vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--mem`

-Limit the amount of memory that is available for use by the virtual container host appliance and container VMs.
+Limit the amount of memory that is available for use by the VCH appliance and container VMs.
 Specify the memory limit value in MB.
 If not specified, `vic-machine create` sets the limit to 0 (unlimited).

 <pre>--memory 1024</pre>